Tip for buying or selling a home: conveyancing services?

 What does no-sale, no-fee mean?

 No-sale, no-fee conveyancing means you won’t be charged legal fees if your property transaction doesn’t proceed to completion.
-It’s an appealing concept, especially given how costly buying and selling property can be.
+It’s an appealing concept, especially given how costly buying and selling property can be, and if you’re working with experienced estate agents in Paddington, combining local market expertise with this type of conveyancing arrangement can help reduce both risk and stress.

 However, it’s crucial to understand what’s covered under this arrangement.
 Typically, while the conveyancer’s legal fees are waived if the deal falls through, you may still need to pay for disbursements like property searches and other third-party costs.